heymarkwetzel/ux-portfolio/projects/youravon.md

 Mobile was an important part of this project and we would spend a lot of time sharing design options with Avon's Design Lead, complete with pros, cons, and our recommendation.

 ![Avon options for Next Best Action](/assets/images/projects/youravon-wires-options.jpg){:class="img-large"}
 *Conversation with the Avon Design Lead responsible for final design decisions.
-We had a strong working relationpship that allowed us to move quickly and have a little fun at the same time*
+We had a strong working relationship that allowed us to move quickly and have a little fun at the same time.*

 ✨✨✨